jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Softmax classifier

 For many classification problems, we categorize an input to one of the many classes.
 For example, we can classify an image to one of the 100 possible object classes.
-We use softmax classifier to compute K probabilities, one per class for an input image (the combined probabilities remains 1).
+We use a softmax classifier to compute K probabilities, one per class for an input image (the combined probabilities remains 1).

 <div class="imgcap">
 <img src="/assets/dl/deep_learner2.jpg" style="border:none;width:70%;">